cl1ck/es7knockout/README.md

 gulp dist
 ```

+This will
+1. lint and check codestyle on all sourcefiles
+2. run your unit tests
-This will bundle your application for production by combining, minifying and optimizing all of your source files.
+3. on success: bundle your application for production by combining, minifying and optimizing all of your source files.

 ### Configuration

 All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.js`.
 Adapt the paths and settings to the structure and needs of your project.

 ### Roadmap
-- [] switch from jshint to eslint
 - [] add jsdoc or some other kind of js source docs
 - [] add knockout support with module structure